UPB-FILS-MDAD/upb-fils-mdad.github.io/docs/lab/02/index.md

    You need to specify in the manifest file `<queries>`

    :::
-   3. Starts a service that will download the following cheeat sheet.
+   3. Starts a service that will download the following cheat sheet.

 https://odphp.health.gov/sites/default/files/2021-05/DGA-FactSheet-2021-03-26-compressed.pdf